-Trying out new glazing techniques is always exciting because you don’t know quite where you’ll end up — even a mistake could hold a pleasant surprise!
+Trying out new glazing techniques is always exciting because you don’t know quite where you’ll end up -- even a mistake could hold a pleasant surprise!
 If you’d like to try something new, then one or all of these great glazing techniques may be just what you need.
-In Four Great Ceramic Glazing Techniques: How to Formulate Successful Crystalline Glazes, Add Depth Through Slip Trailing and Color Washes, and Glaze in the Majolica (Maiolica) Style, you’ll find four terrific articles to give you some new ideas in the studio.
+In Five Great Ceramic Glazing Techniques: From Crystals to Majolica (Maiolica), a Guide to Beautiful Glaze Surfaces, you'll find five terrific articles to give you some new ideas in the studio.

-These four glazing techniques are as varied as their origins.
-Majolica (also spelled maiolica) originates from the Mediterranean and is the techniques of applying color on top of a glaze; Lisa Bare Culp brings us up to date with contemporary commercial glazing techniques; and crystalline glazes originated in Europe and require specific glazes and firing conditions.
-Whether you’re looking for a fresh look or looking to see what you can do with a new glazing technique, you’ll find your answers in these four great approaches.
+These five glazing techniques are as varied as their origins.
+Majolica (also spelled maiolica) originates from the Mediterranean and is the techniques of applying color on top of a glaze; Joanna Demaine brings us up to date with contemporary luster glazing techniques; and crystalline glazes originated in Europe and require specific glazes and firing conditions.
+Whether you’re looking for a fresh look or looking to see what you can do with a new glazing technique, you’ll find your answers in these five great approaches.

 Here's an excerpt: